We’re lucky if we have time to do nothing. Continue reading “Much to do with nothing II”

 Our visual system works for us in strange and unimaginable ways.

 It’s easy for us to recognize that the complex scenes before our eyes shift almost continually: the images in the movie theater, the traffic on the highway, the speakers in the boardroom.
-Continue reading “The left/right visual field distinction”
+Continue reading “Left and right”